 Here’s where you can find out all about events planned by the Hill 112 Memorial Foundation and how you can be part of the story.

-Our fantastic celebration of the forties is returning to Betteshanger Park on 27 and 28 July 2024 and promising to be bigger and better than before.
+Our fantastic celebration of the forties is returning to Betteshanger Park on Saturday 26 and Sunday 27 July 2025 and promising to be bigger and better than before.

 Military Vehicle Convoy 2024

-Plans are being put in place for two military vehicle convoys next summer that will follow in the footsteps of the 112th (Wessex) Field Regiment, 477 Battery, F Troop.
+Two military vehicle convoys are set to follow in the footsteps of the 112th (Wessex) Field Regiment, 477 Battery, F Troop this summer.

-The aim of the fund-raiser will be to retrace Albert Figg’s journey from Ver-sur-Mer, at the eastern end of Normandy’s historic Gold Beach, to Hill 112.
+The aim of the fund-raiser is to retrace Albert Figg’s journey from Ver-sur-Mer, at the eastern end of Normandy’s historic Gold Beach, to Hill 112.
+Both convoys, on Wednesday 5 June and Sunday 7 July, are now fully subscribed and unfortunately no more vehicles are able to join.

 The vehicles will journey through some of the places where Albert’s troop dug in with its 25-pounder field gun on the way to Carpiquet Airfield, from where it fired over Hill 112 in support of the infantry.